solenoid/demo/apps/docsify-docs/docs/guides/upgrade-deps.md

 pnpm --recursive outdated
 ```

-To update to the latest interactively run:
+To update (aka upgrade) to the latest interactively run:

 ```zsh
 # short options